diegoparrilla/slate/source/index.html.md

 });
 ```

-> The marketing email from Apility.io is not in any blacklist, and the error comes as a JSON payload inside a function call as JSONP needs.
+> The marketing email from Apility.io is not in any blocklist, and the error comes as a JSON payload inside a function call as JSONP needs.

-> ___Example: Is domain mailinator.com in any blacklist?___
+> ___Example: Is domain mailinator.com in any blocklist?___

 ```shell
 $ curl -H "X-Auth-Token: UUID" -X GET "https://api.apility.net/baddomain/mailinator.com?callback=myfunction"